 Mind Your Language – Changing the Conversation on Mental Health

-The reality is that many organisations still don’t focus on the mental health and well-being of their staff, even if they think or say they do.
-An email acknowledging World Mental Health Day or Mental Health Awareness Week might be all the recognition employees will receive; sadly, some don’t receive any at all.
-If anything, this highlights that we still have a long way to go.
+However, the reality is that some organisations still don’t focus on the mental health and well-being of their staff, even if they think or say they do.
+An email acknowledging World Mental Health Day or Mental Health Awareness Week might be all the recognition employees will receive – once a year; sadly, some don’t receive any at all.

-Where people argue “we’ve come a long way”, you don’t have to look too far to see mental health stigma and discrimination is still pretty much every where you look.
+We might think “we’ve come a long way”, but you don’t have to look too far to see mental health stigma and discrimination is still pretty much every where you look:

-In November 2019, it emerged three employees at the East of England Ambulance Service died in less than two weeks.
-An inquest heard one employee took his own life while suffering from stress and anxiety.
+In more troubling cases, as happened in November 2019, it emerged three employees at the East of England Ambulance Service died in less than two weeks with an inquest hearing one employee took his own life while suffering from stress and anxiety.
 The Care Quality Commission (CQC) report found a “negative culture” and poor leadership left staff afraid to speak out against bullying and sexual harassment.

 What can we do?